ybs294000/SalaryScope/README.md

 - Loan affordability calculations use standard EMI formulas and typical lender norms, but actual loan eligibility depends on credit profile and bank policies.
 - Model Hub pickle bundles (model.pkl) are deserialized using joblib.
 Only upload pickle files from sources you control entirely.
 ONNX bundles (model.onnx) do not carry this risk.
 - Model Hub predictions are only as reliable as the model and data used during training — the system does not validate model quality.
+- Multilingual resume support covers experience year and education level extraction in German, French, Spanish, and Portuguese.
+Skill and job title extraction remains English-based.
+Resumes in unsupported languages will trigger a warning and extraction accuracy will be significantly reduced.
+- Language detection uses statistical frequency analysis and may misidentify very short or mixed-language resume texts.
+A minimum confidence threshold is applied; texts below the threshold are treated as unknown rather than producing a false label.
 - The AI Assistant is a supporting layer for explanation and drafting, not the source of salary prediction.
 It can make mistakes or produce incomplete wording and should be reviewed before use.
 - On Streamlit Cloud, the AI Assistant depends on a free Hugging Face Space backend, so response speed and availability may vary more than the rest of the application.
 - Rich Markdown-to-PDF export for AI Assistant outputs is optional.
 If `md2pdf` and its WeasyPrint requirements are unavailable, the app automatically falls back to the built-in ReportLab export path.